fanout/django-eventstream/README.md

 ]
 ```

+The middleware is part of the [django-grip library](https://github.com/fanout/django-grip.git), which should have been pulled in automatically as a dependency of this module.

 Channels introduces an entirely separate routing system for handling async connections.
 You'll need to declare an [ASGI](https://channels.readthedocs.io/en/latest/asgi.html) application instead of (or in addition to) a WSGI application.

 For example, create an `asgi.py` file in your Django project dir (next to `settings.py`) with an endpoint declared: